MullaneSean/For-You/README.md

 # For-You
-This is a liat of things i thought you would like from all corners of the internet.
+This is a list of things i thought you would like from all corners of the internet.